Skip to Content

 Your Guide To Overwintering Peppers [6 Simple Steps]

-Peppers are a highly favored vegetable throughout the world.
+Peppers are a well-liked vegetable across the world.

 Some folks even grow them all year in climates that allow for it.
 Others take their plants inside to wait out the winter and get a jump on the next growing season.